garypigott39/tes-custom-drupal8-migration/SLIDES.md

 * config left over after module uninstall - resolved by adding an **enforced dependency** to the migration config files

-* loads of migration tables
+* loads of migration tables (fixed by not using "migrate" as connection name)

-* unexpected warning messages when running `drush ms`
+* unexpected warning messages when running `drush ms` (fixed by not using "migrate" as the connection name)

 * errors and the (not so) white screen of death